Publishers

 | Publisher | Writes to Satori | Sends analytics events |

-| Personalizer | Reads from Satori | Fetches feature flags and live events to customize gameplay configs |
+| Personalizer | Reads from Satori | Fetches remote config and live event data to customize gameplay configs |

 This two-way flow is key to Satori’s LiveOps capabilities.
 As a Publisher, it sends player events (achievements claimed, purchases made, etc.) to Satori.
 Satori can then use this behavioral data to segment players and deliver targeted configuration back through feature flags, which SatoriPersonalizer reads as a Personalizer.